Home » Posts tagged 'kurt cobb' (Page 4)

 Mobility is NOT a business: Why the pandemic-induced collapse of mass transit should concern us all

-People have always needed to get from here to there whether by foot, by horse, by ship, by train, by car, by bus or by plane.
-Civilization DEPENDS on the mobility of humans and the produce they cultivate and extract from the earth.
-Without mobility everything would grind to a halt.
-Human mobility—like drinkable water, waste disposal, roads, grain storage and buildings (for government, religion, and commerce)—is a prerequisite to human civilization.
+Mobility is NOT a business: Why the pandemic-induced collapse of mass transit should concern us all People have always needed to get from here to there whether by foot, by horse, by ship, by train, by car, by bus or by plane.
+Civilization DEPENDS on the mobility of humans and the produce they cultivate and […]

 Critical metals supply: Industry and government just couldn’t be that shortsighted, could they?

+Critical metals supply: Industry and government just couldn’t be that shortsighted, could they?
 In 2009 I had an email exchange with a reader in the computer industry in which he contended that the supply of two key metals in the electronics and solar energy industries, gallium and indium, just couldn’t be as precarious as I was claiming.
+I […]

 Low prices batter oil industry (and later the rest of us)

-It is a sign of the times that the largest oil company in the world, Saudi Aramco, the state oil company of the Kingdom of Saudi Arabia, must borrow money to pay its shareholder dividend.
-I have written about the twice-delayed and often troubled initial public offering of the company previously (here and here).
+Low prices batter oil industry (and later the rest of us) It is a sign of the times that the largest oil company in the world, Saudi Aramco, the state oil company of the Kingdom of Saudi Arabia, must borrow money to pay its shareholder dividend.
+I have written about the twice-delayed and often troubled initial public […]

 Ransomware attacks and biodiversity: A possible lesson from nature

-As I read about recent ransomware attacks on hospitals, I was reminded of a seemingly unremarkable event years ago when I was still using a computer with the Windows operating system.
+Ransomware attacks and biodiversity: A possible lesson from nature As I read about recent ransomware attacks on hospitals, I was reminded of a seemingly unremarkable event years ago when I was still using a computer with the Windows operating system.
 I was working with a medical doctor turned medical IT specialist.
-His preferred operating system—though not that of the hospitals he worked for—was the one on his Apple computer.
-When he loaded files from a flash drive onto his machine in my presence, I asked why he didn’t check for viruses first.
-He had a one-word answer: biodiversity.
+His preferred operating system—though […]

 Do you own your own face?

+Do you own your own face?
 The question of whether you own your own face may not be as clear as you might think.
 Companies are already buying and selling information worldwide based on facial recognition technology.
-In January of this year I proposed that the United States adopt a constitutional amendment which would give each person ownership of his or her information including facial likenesses and any other biometric data.
-Now, some U.S. senators think that those gathering your likeness into their databases should have your permission first to do so.
+In January of this year I proposed that the United States adopt a constitutional amendment which would give each person ownership of […]

 Scavenger or thief: The line will continue to blur

-The role of scavenger in nature is to find that which others have discarded or which no longer has life.
+Scavenger or thief: The line will continue to blur The role of scavenger in nature is to find that which others have discarded or which no longer has life.
 Vultures are the best-known example of a species that lives off the dead carcasses of other animals.
 Many insects act as scavengers as well.
+Human scavengers go […]

 Why am I feeling so anxious?
 The end of modernism arrives